forseti-security/forseti-security/_docs/_latest/use/scanner.md

 ## What's next

-See how to [use the Notifier]({% link _docs/latest/use/notifier.md %}) to send notifications on the violations found by Scanner.
+Learn how to [use the Notifier]({% link _docs/latest/use/notifier.md %}) to send notifications on the violations found by Scanner.